Dennis Banks: Wounded Knee incident

-In 1973 Banks went to Pine Ridge Indian Reservation in South Dakota when the local Lakota civil rights organization asked for help in dealing with law enforcement authorities in nearby border towns.
+Wounded Knee was the scene of the last major conflict of the so-called American Indian Wars, in which 350 Lakota men, women, and children were massacred by United States Army in 1890.
+It was the deadliest mass-shooting in US history.
+In 1973, Banks returned to Wounded Knee on the Pine Ridge Indian Reservation in South Dakota, when the local Lakota civil rights organization asked for help in dealing with law enforcement authorities in nearby border towns.
 Residents of Pine Ridge believed the police had failed to prosecute the murder of a young Lakota man.
 Under Banks' leadership, AIM led a protest in Custer, South Dakota in 1973 against judicial proceedings that had resulted in the reduction of charges of a white man to a second degree offense for murdering a Native American.

 AIM became involved in the political faction wanting to oust Richard Wilson, the elected chairman of the Oglala Sioux Tribe.
 Opponents believed that he was acting autocratically, including recruiting a private police force.
 A failure of an impeachment proceeding against him led to a large protest.
 Banks and other AIM activists occupied Wounded Knee.
 After a siege of 71 days by federal armed law enforcement, which received national attention, the occupation was ended.
 A U.S. marshal was shot and paralyzed in March.
 A Cherokee and an Oglala Lakota were fatally shot in April 1973 by federal agents.
 Civil rights activist Ray Robinson, who had joined the protesters, disappeared during the occupation and is believed to have been murdered.